acellular/Leviathan_original/README.md

 # Leviathan_original

-A simulated farming society in which settlements evolve according to rules in paradigms that spread in power-law patterns.
+A simulated farming society in which settlements evolve according to mutable rules in paradigms that spread in power-law patterns.
 Most of this code dates from 2020, as a project for relearning programming and implementing some ideas from research into societal collapse and complex systems.
 Not well optimized,